MVI273 Milk and Milk Processing

 Max. group size for practical exercises: 15

-The journals are evaluated by internal examiners while an external examiner will participate in the oral exam.
+Part 2: The journals is evaluated by internal examiners while an external examiner will participate in the oral exam.